Elk Hunting in Arizona – The Top 5 Units

 Unit 9 is our second choice unit for elk hunting in Arizona only because it is harder to hunt.
 The genetics are just as good or even better than in Unit 10.
 Much of Unit 9 is thick and flat which makes glassing impossible (the late hunt is very tough).
 If you draw unit 9 on a good rut year you should have some incredible hunting.
 If the elk aren’t vocal… you will be disappointed.

 While Unit 23 may not always produce giant bulls in the numbers that Unit 9 and 10 do, hunters can’t go wrong by applying for an elk tag in unit 23.
 With great genetics it usually has great rutting activity which makes for a very fun and enjoyable hunt.
 The late season hunt in Unit 23 is also one of the best late elk hunts in Arizona.

-Although it’s at number 5 on our list, hunters can’t go wrong applying for a tag unit 7 West.
-Good genetics, good elk densities, and huntable terrain make it a solid choice.
-Unit 7 West held the P&Y world record typical bull elk for many years which scored 400 net P&Y inches.
+Arizona Unit 7 West is number 5 on our list, but you can’t go wrong here.
+Good genetics, high elk numbers, and glassable terrain make it a great choice.
+Unit 7 West held the 400″ P&Y world record typical bull for many years.

 Frequently asked questions